AdrianoW/IDS-test/README.md

 No, you may assume that all of the characters are conventional, ASCII characters.

 * *Should I check if the files in the input directory are text files or non text files(binary)?*
+No, for simplicity you may assume that all of the files in the input directory are standard text files.

 * *What if I need to load a library or dependency for my program to run?*
 Make sure that your `run.sh` script loads all the dependencies for your program.
 These dependencies should also be well documented in your Markdown README.